Titus Bramble: Newcastle United

-Bramble joined Newcastle in July 2002 for £6 million, vowing at the time to make himself indispensable to then manager Sir Bobby Robson.
+Bramble joined Newcastle in July 2002 for £6 million following Ipswich's relegation from the Premier League, vowing at the time to make himself indispensable to then manager Sir Bobby Robson.

 At the end of the 2003–04 season, readers of the football e-mail newsletter The Fiver voted Bramble as the worst player of the year in the Premier League.
-Bramble scored a volleyed goal against league champions Chelsea on 8 May 2006 in a 1–0 victory that secured qualification for the Intertoto Cup.
+Bramble scored a volley against league champions Chelsea on 8 May 2006 that secured qualification for the Intertoto Cup.

 On 10 August 2006, Bramble scored another vital goal for Newcastle in the UEFA Cup second qualifying round with a header against Latvian side FK Ventspils.

 In December, Bramble was admitted into hospital after his injured calf swelled to double its normal size.
 On 31 January 2007, Bramble returned to action against Aston Villa in the centre of defence alongside Steven Taylor.

 Wigan Athletic

-Bramble signed for Wigan Athletic on a free transfer, agreeing to a three-year-deal on 4 June 2007.
-On 2 January 2008, he scored a goal at Anfield in a 1–1 draw against Liverpool – a 20-yard strike handing Wigan a late equaliser.
+Bramble signed for Wigan Athletic on a free transfer, agreeing to a three-year deal on 4 June 2007.
+On 2 January 2008, he scored at Anfield in a 1–1 draw against Liverpool – a 20-yard strike handing Wigan a late equaliser.

-Bramble scored an equaliser against Newcastle United at St. James' Park, the match finishing in a 2–2 draw on 15 November 2008.
-His performances throughout the 2008–09 season picked him up four awards at the club's awards night, including 'Player of the Year' and 'Player's Player of the Year' for Wigan.
+Bramble scored an equaliser against former club Newcastle United at St. James' Park on 15 November 2008.
+The match ended in a 2–2 draw.
+His performances throughout the 2008–09 season earned him four awards at the club's awards night, including 'Player of the Year' and 'Player's Player of the Year'.
 On 14 July 2009, he extended his contract with Wigan until 2012.

 Sunderland

 On 23 July 2010, Bramble joined Sunderland for £1 million.
-He signed a three-year contract at the Stadium of Light, signed by his former manager at Wigan, Steve Bruce.
+He signed a three-year contract at the Stadium of Light, and was reunited with his former manager at Wigan, Steve Bruce.
 He scored his first and only Sunderland goal in a 4–0 win against Stoke City on 18 September 2011.
 Bramble was one of seven players released by Sunderland at the end of the 2012–13 Premier League season.
 He played 51 games for Sunderland.

-After being released by Sunderland he trained with West Ham United playing in their 6–2 pre-season defeat of Cork City.
+After being released by Sunderland, he trained with West Ham United playing in their 6–2 pre-season win against Cork City.
 He returned to Ipswich in the pre-season to train, making his playing return in a game against Barnet but was not offered a contract.